ThomasDonath/turbo-rest-node/Readme.md

 * sample-app-controller.ts put here your handler methodes in (a better example will be written)
 * sample.server.ts configering the persistence manager and application controller and inject them

+### Authentication

+Protected method getAuthentication implements authentication with JWT (secret string, no key) for every handler expect the xxxxInsecure's.
+JWT token will be defined in IJwtToken with username and tenant property.
+If authenticated successfully then we set params.user & params.tenant for use in further handlers.

+You may use a public key instead, however you have to put the secret string or key in env CONF_SECRET_KEY.

+If no key given, in development mode we set user=test and tenant=test-tenant.
+But in production mode we dont start.

 ## How to set up for development

 * git clone